-Local authorities work actively with local businesses to assist them and with the objective of ensuring struggling businesses in particular can survive.
+Local authorities are acutely aware of the importance of the business community to local development and work actively with local businesses to assist them, with the objective of ensuring struggling businesses in particular can survive.
 Most local authorities promote the use of direct debit payment facilities and have put in place flexible payment options that reflect capacity to pay.
 These necessarily result in reduced income streams for Councils over the period involved but with the priority of retaining enterprise and employment.